|

 N M Case Stephanie Houston New Mexico State Police |

-Stephanie Houston's jealous and abusive boyfriend ran her over with his
+Stephanie Houston's jealous and abusive boyfriend

-truck when he suspected her of seeing another man.
-Why do the State Police
+ran her over with his truck when he suspected her of seeing another man.

-insist Stephanie's death was an accident when the medical examiner has
+Why do the State Police insist Stephanie's death was an accident when the

-labeled it a homicide?
-Updates: July 2002,
+medical examiner has labeled it a homicide?
+Updates: July 2002, Stephanie's

-information about his daughter's killer; March 15, 2003, Stephanie's case
+about his daughter's killer; March 15, 2003, Stephanie's case was

-Journal; May 2003, the case has been reopened and will be investigated
+featured in the Albuquerque Journal; May 2003, the case has been

-as a homicide; Dec.
-18,2003, Patrick Murillo was indicted
+reopened and will be investigated as a homicide; Dec.
+18,2003, Patrick

-for vehicular homicide.
+Murillo was indicted for vehicular homicide.
+April, 2004,

-grand jury to investigate NMSP.
+family petitions grand jury to investigate NMSP.
+July 9, 2004,

-After Prosecutor Fails To Prosecute. |
+Jury Acquits After Prosecutor Fails To

 N M Case April/Spring Miller Albuquerque Police Dept. |